aaronpowell/aaronpowell.github.io/src/content/posts/2022-08-01-graphql-on-azure-part-9-rest-to-graphql.md

 For our `http-data-source`, we'll define the `http-request` information, in this case we're setting the HTTP method as GET and that we're expecting JSON as the Content-Type header, but the most interesting bit is the `set-url` node, in which we define the URL that our HTTP call will make.

-Since the `posts` field takes an argument of `id`, and that's needed in our API call, we run a code snippet that will parse the request body, find the `arguments` property and get the `id` member of it, which we assign to a variable and then generate the API call that we need to make.
-While this is a simple case of passing something across as a URL parameter, you could do something more dynamic like conditionally choosing a URL based on the arguments, of it it was a HTTP POST you could use [`set-body`](https://docs.microsoft.com/azure/api-management/api-management-transformation-policies?{{<cda>}}#SetBody) instead to build up a request body to POST to the API (which might be more applicable in a mutation than a query).
+Since the `posts` field takes an argument of `id`, and that's needed in our API call, we run a code snippet that will parse the request body, find the `arguments` property and get the `id` member of it, which we assign to a variable and then generate the URL that APIM will need to call.
+While this is a simple case of passing something across as a URL parameter, you could do something more dynamic like conditionally choosing a URL based on the arguments, or if it was a HTTP POST you could use [`set-body`](https://docs.microsoft.com/azure/api-management/api-management-transformation-policies?{{<cda>}}#SetBody) to build up a request body to POST to the API (which might be more applicable in a mutation than a query).

 Let's repeat the same thing for our `postsByTag` field: